langflow-ai/langflow/docs/docs/Components/components-helpers.md

 ## Use a helper component in a flow

 Chat memory in Langflow is stored either in local Langflow tables with `LCBufferMemory`, or connected to an external database.
-Messages are stored  as , and retrieved as data objects or strings.

 The **Store Message** helper component stores chat memories as [Data](/guides-data-message) objects, and the **Message History** helper component retrieves chat messages as data objects or strings.